HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: CONCLUSIONS

-In this paper, we propose a novel generative model, HGCN-GJS, for trajectory prediction which outperforms state-of-the-art methods.
+In this paper, we propose a novel generative model, HGCN-GJS for trajectory prediction.
 We design a hierarchical graph convolutional network for group level interaction aggregation within the crowd.
-Unlike previous work, which either only focused on pairwise interaction or neglected the influence of social interactions between groups on the crowd dynamics, our hierarchical network enables us to focus on pairwise interactions where they are most important (within groups), and to that the interactions between groups at a higher level of abstraction.
+Our hierarchical network enables us to focus on pairwise interactions within groups, and to model the interactions between groups at a higher level of abstraction.
 Furthermore, we introduce a novel joint sampling scheme for generating stochastic trajectories in a more realistic and reasonable way.
 Our results demonstrate that each innovation leads to significant improvements in the performance of trajectory prediction, and that when combined together, the benefits compound.